Best Junior SIPP Providers Compared & Reviewed

 Be aware, however, that if the child is over the age of 16, they may need to provide consent by signing the application form.

 No, Vanguard does not offer Junior SIPP accounts.
 Infact, Vanguard does not offer SIPPs, they offer personal pensions.
+However, you can buy Vanguard funds in Junior SIPPs with platforms like Hargreaves Lansdown and AJ Bell.

 You can use SIPP contributions to reduce your adjusted net income.
 This can potentially help you avoid Child Benefit tax charges if your income is just above the £50,000 Child Benefit threshold.